REGULATIONS FOR THE 30th VALENCIA-TRINIDAD ALFONSO EDP HALF-MARATHON 2020

 Notifications and other considerations

+Unauthorised vehicles will be forbidden access to the circuit in the interests of runners’ safety.
 The Trial Judges and the Organisers reserve the right to disqualify any runner if they deem fit.
-Reasons for disqualification include: (1) not wearing one’s bib in a clearly visible manner, altering the bib and/or lending/giving it to another person; (2) changing the details given to the Organisers and/or Arbitrating Judge concerning the runner’s National Identity Document/Passport and/or Federation status; (3) not running the whole race; (4) being in poor physical shape; (5) not providing the requisite documentation; (6) failure to meet any other FACV, RFEA, or IAAF norms and regulations.
+Reasons for disqualification include: (1) not wearing one’s bib in a clearly visible manner; (2) altering the bib and/or lending/giving it to another person; (3) changing the details given to the Organisers and/or Arbitrating Judge concerning the runner’s National Identity Document/Passport and/or Federation status; (4) not running the whole race; (5) being in poor physical shape; (6) not providing the requisite documentation; (7) failure to meet any other FACV, RFEA, or IAAF norms and regulations.

 IAAF Federation members are required to compete in the running strips of their clubs and may be penalised if they fail to do so.